LeeHengYu/quant-longshort/README.md

 ## Existing problems
 1. The timestamps of hourly data differ between `yfinance` and `ib_insync`.
 From `yfinance`, the quotes are snapshot at 9:30, 10:30, ..., 15:30 EST, whereas the data from IB API is at `k` o'clock sharp.
 Any underlying distribution in the time series should be the same despite this fact.
-2. Non-live streaming data in paper account.
-3. Fixed weights on QQQ/IWM so the strategy is kinda rigid.
+2. Cannot stream stock data without subscription.
-4. The market orders in paper trading usually take up to a few minutes to be filled even for QQQ such a highly liquid security (don't know why).
+3. The market orders in paper trading usually take up to a few minutes to be filled even for QQQ such a highly liquid security (don't know why).
 Making tracking the portfolio net worth harder.
+4. Fixed weights on QQQ/IWM so the strategy is kinda rigid.

 ## To do list
 - Some error handling (suggested)